 For NDIS participants who have turned 65 requesting access to CHSP, assessors must ensure a person is not referred for services they are already receiving through the NDIS and/or other Commonwealth, state, territory or local government programs.
-For younger people (those aged under 65), assessors should advise the client to test eligibility for other programs, including the NDIS, to ensure they access the most appropriate program(s) (see section 6.1 for First Nations peoples under 65).
+For younger people (those aged under 65), assessors should advise the client to test eligibility for other programs, including the NDIS, to ensure they access the most appropriate program(s) (see section 6.1 for Aboriginal and Torres Strait Islander people under 65).